 Specific Target User

-Rather than designing a huge template that does everything, templates designed for a specific target user or use case are often very successful.
+Rather than designing a mobile app template that does everything, templates designed for a specific target user or use case are often very successful.

 Each of these app ideas is specifically tailored to one target customer.
-By doing this, your app’s design & functionality will be more cohesive and your template will have a clearer value over other templates that the customer is looking at.
+By doing this, your app’s design and functionality will be more cohesive and your template will have a clearer value over other templates that the customer is looking at.

 If a customer watches this video and still can’t work out what your app does or how they could use it — they probably won’t buy it.
 But if you explain your app well and show off its main features, customers are more likely to buy it if it’s right for them.